Bolloré Logistics: Sustainability

 Bolloré Logistics has since 2018 implemented a Corporate Social Responsibility program called “Powering Sustainable Logistics”.
 The program aims at boosting the resolution of ethical, social and environmental issues.
 It involves all the employees and targets in particular eight of the United Nations’ Sustainable Development Goals.
 The company announced it will reduce its Scope 3 CO2 emissions by 30% by 2030 (relative to 2019) to strengthen its commitment in the fight against climate change.

 On 27 April 2021, Bolloré Logistics was awarded the Platinum medal by EcoVadis, recognizing the company's structured and proactive efforts in terms of sustainable development.

 Air France KLM Martinair Cargo (AFKLMP) and Bolloré Logistics joined forces to launch the first low-carbon airfreight route between Paris Charles de Gaulle and New York-JFK airports.

 Innovation

 In April 2019, Bolloré Logistics officially opened its first innovation center in Paris, B.Lab, a 500 sqm facility designed to complement efforts towards supply chain transformation.

-Following this initiative, in November 2019, Bolloré Logistics unveiled its second B.Lab center in Singapore, boasting a 1,000 sqm facility designed to foster innovation projects.
+Following this initiative, in November 2019, it unveiled its second B.Lab center in Singapore, boasting a 1,000 sqm facility designed to foster innovation projects.

 In 2019, they launched a new Internet of Things-powered (IoT) offering that enables customers end-to-end supply chain visibility.